Janine Gibson (journalist): Guardians American website

 Glenn Greenwald brought the leaked material from Edward Snowden to Gibson's attention, and she formed the team who met Snowden in Hong Kong to analyse the material he had accumulated.

-Gibson continued to be Greenwald's supervising editor during the time he was associated with The Guardian and preparing Snowden's Pulitzer Prize winning revelations about NSA surveillance and other stories for publication.
+Gibson continued to be Greenwald's supervising editor during the time he was associated with The Guardian and editing Guardian US's Pulitzer Prize winning coverage of Snowdon's revelations about NSA surveillance.
 She is reported to have told Alan Rusbridger when informing him of the scoops Greenwald, their newspaper's columnist, had uncovered: "I’ve got a little story to chat to you about".

 After returning to London, Gibson became chief of theguardian.com website during Summer 2014 becoming in addition a deputy editor of Guardian News & Media.
 Her place as head of The Guardian's American operations was taken by Katharine Viner.

 Gibson was offered a managing editor of digital media position with The New York Times in early May 2014, but turned it down.
 According to one report in The New Yorker, internal politics related to her potential hiring led to the dismissal of that paper's executive editor, Jill Abramson a few weeks later.
 Gibson was perceived to be the most likely successor to Alan Rusbridger, who resigned as editor-in-chief in December 2014, but Katharine Viner was ultimately appointed in March 2015.

 In May 2015, Gibson left The Guardian.